penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-teacherseachsection.md

 Information about number of teacher in all sections.

-> 'byDefault' value will be used for all sections, if 'bySection' field is not informed.
-Also it value is used when one section is not informed at 'bySection'.
+> The value 'byDefault' shall be used for all sections, if the field 'bySection' is not informed.
+This value is also used when a section is not informed in 'bySection'.
 >

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |